 11. Geeta Bhawan: A tourist place as well as a free shelter

 This is one of the best Rishikesh tourist places and features many a folk tales and has been a famous pilgrimage since ages.
 No trip to Rishikesh is complete without a stay at this free shelter.
-The large complex is built on the bank of Ganges and offers shelter to more than 1000 pilgrims every day, is one of the best places to see in Rishikesh.
+The large complex is built on the bank of Ganges and offering shelter to more than 1000 pilgrims every day, is one of the best places to see in Rishikesh.